AlonBS/Ray_Tracer/README.md

 	shininess  <color_i> - The shininess factor.
 Default 0f
 	emission  <color_v3> - The emission factor.
 Default vec3(0.0f, 0.0f, 0.0f)
-	reflection <color_v3> - The amount of light that will be reflected from this surface. refraction <color_v3> - The amout of light that will be refracted from this surface. refIndex <color_f> - The index of refraction.
-(See https://en.wikipedia.org/wiki/Refractive_index for common indecies) clearProps - Removes all previous defined properties.
+	reflection <color_v3> - The amount of light that will be reflected from this surface. reflectionBlur <float_f> - Should range [0-1].
+The ammount of perturbation to apply to the stochastically generated rays when simulating glossy reflections
+	refraction <color_v3> - The amout of light that will be refracted from this surface. reflectionIndex <color_f> - The index of refraction.
+(See https://en.wikipedia.org/wiki/Refractive_index for common indecies) refractionBlur <float_f> - Should range [0-1].
+The ammount of perturbation to apply to the stochastically generated rays when simulating glossy refractions
+	clearProps - Removes all previous defined properties.
 (Sets everything to 0, except ambient which is set to 0.2;